openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 projects or packages without having write permission there.
 We highly recommend to update your instance of OBS as soon as possible to these new versions.
 Version 1.7 is not affected by this issue.

-Thanks to Marcus HÃ¼we for reporting this issue.
+Thanks to Marcus Hüwe for reporting this issue.

 **Details on OBS 2.1.6**